 We get closer to Bethlehem as Christmas Day draws near, and Jesus is getting closer to Jerusalem.
 In reading through today’s chapter, we can see some of what is on his heart and mind.

-As he passes through Jericho, Jesus looks up at a man sitting on a sycamore tree, obviously watching Jesus and his entourage.
+As he passes through Jericho, Jesus looks up at a man sitting on a branch of a sycamore tree, obviously watching Jesus and his entourage.
 We know that, earlier, the man—Zacchaeus—had tried to catch a glimpse of Jesus through the crowd, but he was too short, so he ran ahead, climbed that tree, and waited to see the Master.
 A few moments later, the unthinkable happened.
 Jesus looked up.
 And stopped.
 And spoke to him.

 I love it when Jesus stops to meet a seeker.
 He always seems to know who the seekers are, whether they say a word or not.
-Perhaps Jesus saw the effort Zacchaeus made to see him, or perhaps he knew, by the Spirit, this tax collector’s heart.
+Perhaps Jesus noticed the effort Zacchaeus had made to see him, or perhaps he knew, by the Spirit, this tax collector’s heart.
 And what a gift Jesus gave him!
 In front of the whole crowd, Jesus invited himself to this man’s house.
 The narrative tells us that Zacchaeus hurried down and received him joyfully.

 You know the story as well as I. While the gathered Pharisees were murmuring about how inappropriate this was, Zacchaeus was showing the appropriate fruit of a tax collector’s repentance: He became a giver.
 Jesus said, “Salvation has come to his house this day.”

-Later we see Jesus weeping over Jerusalem, the beloved city that missed “the time of it’s visitation.”
+Later we see Jesus weeping over Jerusalem, the beloved city that missed the time of its visitation.
 This is the heart of one who knows what happens when his words—-compared in scripture to light, gold, bread and seed—-are rejected or neglected for whatever reason.